illia-piskurov/hackathon_noscam/README.md

 # Hackathon No Scam
-To run еру program, you need to install dependencies:
+To run the program, you need to install dependencies:

 ```bash
 pip install -r requirements.txt